Monotone Lagrangians in cotangent bundles of spheres

 We now describe the structure of the proof of Theorem \ref{T:non-displ}.
 The Lagrangians $L$ in the statement give objects in a {monotone wrapped Fukaya} category of $T^*S^n$, which also includes a cotangent fiber $F = T^*_q S^n$ (for some $q\in S^n$).
 This is an $A_\infty$-category (with only a $\Z/2\Z$-grading, since we allow monotone Lagrangians), which we denote temporarily by $\W$ (and will refer to it as $\W^{\Z/2\Z}_{\mon}(Y;\K)$ in Section \ref{S:W}).

-The category $\W$ is generated by the cotangent fiber $F$.
-This is an adaptation of a result in \cite{AbouzaidCotangentFiber} (which in its original form was for the wrapped Fukaya category of exact Lagrangians).
-Let us consider some algebraic consequences of this generation result.
+The category $\W$ is split-generated by the cotangent fiber $F$, as can be proven by adapting a result in \cite{AbouzaidCotangentFiber} (which in its original form was for the wrapped Fukaya category of exact Lagrangians).
+Let us consider some algebraic consequences of this split-generation result.
 Let $A_\K := HW^*(F,F;\K)$ be the wrapped Floer cohomology algebra of $F$.
 The graded algebra $A_\K$ is isomorphic to $H_{-*}(\Omega_q S^n;\K)$, where $q\in S^n$ is a basepoint and $\Omega_q$ denotes the based loop space, see \cite{AbouzaidBasedLoops}.
-Hence, $A_\K$ is isomorphic to a polynomial algebra $\K[u]$, where $\deg(u) = 1-n$.
+Hence, since $n\geq 2$, $A_\K$ is isomorphic to a polynomial algebra $\K[u]$, where $\deg(u) = 1-n$.
 There is a {\em Yoneda functor}

 where $\mmod(A_\K)$ is the category of $\Z/2\Z$-graded right $A_\K$-modules., with the morphism space between two objects $M,M'$ in $\mmod(A_\K)$ being $\Ext_{A_\K}^*(M,M')$.